f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ### 1.5.1 Create Secure Mesh Site

 In this part, we are going to create a Secure Mesh Site to use it for registering and managing a site deployed on-premises on VMware.
 Go back to the Console and select **Multi-Cloud Network Connect** service.
-Navigate to **Site Management** and select **Secure Mesh Sites**.
+Navigate to **Site Management** and select **Secure Mesh Sites v2**.
 Click **Add Secure Mesh Site**.

 ![alt text](./assets/navigate_sm_site_name.png)